sailfish009/mydl_C/projects/README.md

-Here are a few research projects that are built on mydl.
+Here are a few projects that are built on mydl.
 They are examples of how to use mydl as a library, to make your projects more maintainable.

+## Projects by Facebook

 Note that these are research projects, and therefore may not have the same level of support or stability of mydl.